cronii/crikeyooo/README.md

 - Concentrated Liq Crikey/Eth Staking Rewards Contract
   - Same as above, but for concentrated liqudity positions
 - "Zap" Eth -> Crikey/Eth LP Contract/function
-  - Wrapper contract/function that takes raw ETH from user, buys Crikey with half, and then mints an ambient LP
+  - Wrapper contract/function that takes raw ETH from user, buys Crikey with half, and then mints an amtwbient LP
 - Vesting Rewards Contract
   - Simple contract to vest team token rewards over a period of time